-The container plant installation process commenced on January 25, 2021, after completion of the initial weed abatement effort and ongoing follow-up weed abatement efforts.
-Container plants used for the Project were purchased from Tree of Life Nursery and Hahamongna Native Plant Nursery and only container plants grown from seed collected within the acceptable geographic regions described in Section 4.9 of the HRP were used.
+The container plant installation process commenced on August 10, 2022 and was completed on April 28, 2023.
+Container plants used for the Project were purchased from California Botanic Garden; stakes and cuttings were collected in the vicinity of the Project area along the Arroyo Seco.
+Only container plants grown from seed collected within the acceptable geographic regions described in Section 4.9 of the HRP were used.
 Prior to installation, all plant material was inspected by the Restoration Ecologist (RE) to ensure that container stock was healthy and did not show signs of having pests or disease.
 Container stock determined to be in poor condition was rejected by the RE.

 Container plant installation followed the methods described in Section 4.11 of the HRP.
 Container plants were planted using standard horticultural practices.
-Planting holes for all container plants were dug to a width twice the size of the root ball and to a depth slightly deeper than the depth of the root ball so that the root crown was 1 inch below grade following installation.
-Prior to installation, all plants were thoroughly watered in their containers and the soil in each of the planting holes was wetted with a minimum of 1 gallon of water.
+Planting holes for all container plants were dug to a width twice the size of the root ball and to a depth slightly deeper than the depth of root ball so that the root crown was one inch below grade following installation.
+Prior to installation, all plants were thoroughly watered in their containers and the soil in each of the planting holes was wetted with a minimum of one gallon of water.
 Planting holes were backfilled with native soil and irrigation basins were formed around the base of each planting.
-Basins were constructed to be a minimum of 2 feet wide and with a ridge no less than 4 inches.
-Rocks greater than 2 inches in diameter were removed to the extent possible from the backfill soil.
-Fertilizer was not added to the backfill soil.
+Basins were constructed to be a minimum of two feet wide and with a ridge of no less than four inches.
+Rocks greater than two inches in diameter were removed to the extent possible from the backfill soil.
+Fertilizer was not added to the backfill.
 Soil was tamped-in by hand to collapse air pockets in the backfill.
-All container plants were irrigated with a minimum of 1 gallon of water immediately following installation and basin creation.
+All container plants were irrigated with a minimum of one gallon of water immediately following installation and basin creation.
 Container plants were planted in ecologically appropriate locations throughout the site and as directed by the RE.